Justintime50/easypost-cli/README.md

 ## What Can it Do?

 At a high level, the EasyPost CLI can:
-- Create and retrieve addresses, parcels, insurance, shipments, and trackers
+- Create and retrieve addresses, parcels, insurance, shipments, and trackers, webhooks, batches, and more
 - Buy labels, refund shipments, and rate carriers
 - Create and retrieve custom reports
-- Lookup EasyPost account details
+- Lookup EasyPost account details, create child users, and more

 ## Install